All Episodes

 They don't have any structure.

-This is an ideology that preaches vile and hate, vitriol in the name of virtue.
+This is an ideology that preaches vile and hate vitriol in the name of virtue.

-It's very anti-police, and it's very anti-law and order.
+It's very anti-police and it's very anti-law and order.

 Donald Trump is the law and order candidate in this race.

-If Mrs. Bill Clinton or Hillary Clinton uh assumes that office, we're again going to have a continuation of the Obama presidency, and it's been nothing but anti-police.
+If Mrs. Bill Clinton or Hillary Clinton assumes that office, we're again going to have a continuation of the Obama presidency, and it's been nothing but anti-police.

 It's really sad.